leftCoast/Recipes/README.md

 Chicken?
 Chicken would be boneless skinless thigh meat.
 Sometimes bone in.
 Tasteless & tough breast meat?
 Only if specified.

 Mayo?
 This would be my own, made with olive oil.
-If specified, possibly Best Foods Mayo.
+Distant second choice?
+Probably Best Foods Mayo.

 Dutch oven.
 Mine is cast iron, 6 qt.
 It's actually from Martha Stuart.
 Gift from the wife, many years ago.